Team and Contributors

 Collaborators Circle

-![]() Jul Bystrova is co-founder of the Inner Resilience Network and Director of the Era of Care project, which works with communities in crises.
+Jul is co-founder of the Inner Resilience Network working toward inner evolutionary change and past Director of the Era of Care project, which worked with communities in crises.
 She has a 25 year history of community activism and a thriving private practice in trauma-informed mind-body healing work.
-She has served as an Interfaith Minister, an academic in Interdisciplinary research and a boots-on-the-ground activist.
-She is deeply passionate about cultural healing, interpersonal, psycho-spiritual topics and justice issues.
-She also serves on the Transition US Collaborative Design Council and the Transition Network's Inner Transition Circle.
-In 2018, She received the TUS Social Justice award for her support in raising awareness and diversity in the Transition community.
-She can be reached at julbystrova@gmail.com
+She is an Interfaith Minister, an academic in Interdisciplinary research and a boots-on-the-ground activist.
+She is deeply passionate about intercultural healing, interpersonal and psycho-spiritual topics and nature's rights.
+She served on the Transition US Collaborative Design Council and is a member of the Transition Network's Inner Transition Circle.
+In 2018, She received the TUS Social Justice award for her support in raising awareness for Indigenous rights projects in the Transition movement.

 Diana holds a Masters of Public Health, and worked for many years in social work and health education.
 She retrained several years ago in mediation and Nonviolent Communication, and is focused in the areas of compassionate parenting and conflict transformation.
 Diana is Latina (Mexican-American) and bilingual.
 In addition to her current residence and work in California, she has also lived and worked in Mexico, Brazil, and Malaysia.